phrasekeywords/RunPKD/README.md

 Follow these steps to get started:

 1) Install Java on your machine: https://www.java.com/en/download/
-2) Download and Extract the RunPKD code base to your local folder location.
+2) Download the latest release and Extract the RunPKD code base to your local folder location.
 3) Within the RunPKD folder, locate the PKD.zip file and Extract to the same folder.
 You will see a PKD.jar file when completed.
 4) Double-click the PKD.jar file to execute.
 The Chrome browser will open to the OperationSmile.org landing page.